 3.10.7.2.1 Reporting of Demand Response

 (1) ERCOT shall post on the MIS Public Area by the fifth Business Day after the start of a calendar month a report of the MW of Demand response that is participating in the past month in Emergency Response Service (ERS), Ancillary Service as a Load Resource, or any pilot project permitted by subsection (k) of P.U.C.
 Subst.
 R. 25.361, Electric Reliability Council of Texas (ERCOT).
 The data shall be aggregated according to the corresponding 2003 ERCOT Congestion Management Zone (CMZ).
 Data for participation in ERS shall be based on contracted amounts for each type of service for that calendar month.
 ERCOT shall set out separately MW contracted from both ERS Generators and generators that are participating by offsetting ERS Loads (with aggregated and non-aggregated ERS Generators set forth separately) and MW of ERS Loads.
 To the extent that a participating generator is not registered with ERCOT, information about the nameplate rating of the generator and the maximum deliverable to the ERCOT Transmission Grid or to serve native load shall be collected through the ERS contracting process.
 The report shall include these values for each ERS Contract Period broken down by ERS Time Period.
-Data for Ancillary Services shall be based on the Ancillary Service Resource Responsibility contained in the Current Operating Plan (COP) as of the start of the Adjustment Period for each Operating Day.
+Data for Ancillary Services shall be based on the Ancillary Service Resource awards in the RTM.
 ERCOT’s posting of Ancillary Service and pilot project participation data shall include the average MW capacity by service type by hour (or by another time period, if a pilot project service is not procured hourly).